-Converts the sequence of characters represented by the CHAR object to a string, returning a Java String object.
-If you enter an invalid OracleID, then the character set will not be recognized and the getString method throws a SQLException.
+This method converts the sequence of characters represented by the CHAR object to a string, returning a Java String object.
+If you enter an invalid OracleID, then the character set will not be recognized and the getString method will throw a SQLException.